thoughtassassin/apopheniacsguide/content/blog/on-the-denigration-of-interiority.md

 However, the irony and paradox in the phrase "fuck your feelings" is obvious.
 A strong emotional reaction to emotion itself is evident.
 Speaking of meta-feelings... 🤔

 Manson's advice is unmistakably in the [stoic tradition](https://en.wikipedia.org/wiki/Stoicism).
 Stoicism begins in the Hellenistic era.
-An old college philosophy text book that I have says that new philosophical movements (including stoicism) during this time "led people to think primarily of themselves and how they as individuals in a scheme of nature could achieve the most satisfactory personal life." [^1]
+An old college philosophy textbook that I have says that new philosophical movements (including stoicism) during this time "led people to think primarily of themselves and how they as individuals in a scheme of nature could achieve the most satisfactory personal life." [^1]

 The text goes on to provide the historical context for the rise of these philosophical movements: